Mobile Gaming: How Much Money the Top 5 Mobile Games Really Make

 Worldwide advertising revenue from videogames alone is $5.61 billion, and it is predicted to continue to grow by $1.3 billion by 2019.
 Advertisements can be a positive addition to a mobile game experience, as long as they are relevant and dispersed.
 Gamers tend to get addicted to games, and advertisements are not going to get in the way of their gaming experience.

 According to a study commissioned by Facebook Audience Network, 73% of gamers are happy with the ad-funded model of gaming apps.
 Users claim to understand the need for ads because they realize they are getting the game for free.
 The majority of gamers are happier with advertisements that give users the choice to engage, such as rewarded video ads.
 Rewarded video advertisements go back to the idea of permission advertising because users receive free benefits that are used to improve their gaming experience.
-You can watch the video below if you want to learn more about the importance of rewarded video ads in gaming apps.
+You can watch the video below if you want to learn more about the importance of rewarded video ads in mobile gaming apps.